Friday, January 30, 2026

 We have moved from the story of Abraham to the story of Isaac (and his young family, Rebekah, Esau and Jacob.)
-The book of Genesis covers the life of Abram/Abraham in 13 chapters, chapters 12 to 24.
+The book of Genesis covers the life of Abram/Abraham in 14 chapters, chapters 12 to 25.
 In chapter 25 we transition over to the life of Isaac and the main character of this chapter is Isaac.
 But by the end of chapter 27 we have moved on to the story of Isaac's son, Jacob.
-I find it interesting that of the three patriarchal heroes of the Israelites, Abraham, Isaac and Jacob, we really learn very little about Isaac!
+Of the three patriarchal heroes of the Israelites, Abraham, Isaac and Jacob, we really learn very little about Isaac!

 Genesis 26:1-6, Famine and promise